reactwoo/GeoElementor/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Trigger Elementor Pro Popups based on visitor IP/country using MaxMind GeoLite2.
-Deep integration with Elementor for geo-targeting popups, widgets, and global settings.
+Advanced geo-targeting solution for Elementor.
+Create location-based rules for popups, pages, and content with comprehensive geo rules management system.

 == Description ==

-**Elementor Geo Popup** is a powerful WordPress plugin that enables you to show different Elementor Pro Popups to visitors based on their geographical location.
-Using MaxMind's GeoLite2 database, the plugin automatically detects visitor countries and displays targeted popups accordingly.
+**Geo Elementor** is a comprehensive WordPress plugin that provides advanced geo-targeting capabilities for Elementor websites.
+Using MaxMind's GeoLite2 database, the plugin enables you to create sophisticated location-based rules for popups, pages, and content, with a powerful geo rules management system.

 = Key Features =

+* **Geo Rules Management**: Create and manage complex geo-targeting rules from a dedicated admin interface
+* **Multi-Target Support**: Target popups, pages, sections, and widgets with geo rules
 * **Geo-Targeted Popups**: Show specific popups to visitors from selected countries
 * **Geo Widget**: Dedicated Elementor widget for geo-targeting any content
 * **Global Settings Integration**: Apply geo-targeting to Elementor's global widgets, colors, and typography